Japan’s school closures offer lessons in managing family stress during coronavirus fight

 Data questions school closures

-Abe snap decision didn’t only take parents and schools off guard.
+Abe’s snap decision didn’t only catch parents and schools off guard.
 It came as a surprise to his own education ministry and the government’s medical experts.

-Hiroyuki Noda, a senior official in government agency responsible for measures against infectious diseases, acknowledged there is “no scientific evidence” on what would be most effective in curbing the spread of the new coronavirus among children.
+Hiroyuki Noda, a senior official at a government agency responsible for implementing measures against infectious diseases, acknowledged there is “no scientific evidence” on what would be most effective in curbing the spread of the new coronavirus among children.

-He noted, however, there was ample evidence from around the world that fatality rates are extremely low among children — and that infection rates are also very low among the young.
+He noted, however, that there was ample evidence from around the world that fatality rates are extremely low among children — and that infection rates are also very low among the young.

-That could be because children are more resistant to catching the virus, are becoming infected but not showing symptoms, or simply because relatively few children have come into contact with it.
+That could be because children are more resistant to catching the virus or are becoming infected but not showing symptoms, or simply because relatively few children have come into contact with it.

-Yet it is better, Noda noted, to be better to be safe than sorry.
+Yet it is better, Noda noted, to be safe than sorry.

 “The government’s priority,” he said, “is to protect the safety of children.”

-Still, with parents still commuting to work in packed subway cars, many experts are asking if mass school closures should really be the priority right now.
+Still, with parents commuting to work in packed subway cars, many experts are asking if mass school closures should really be the priority right now.
 There has been a storm of criticism of Abe’s decision.

 The move has also brought its share of contradictions.